k-chuang/utopia-alexa-skill/README.md

   * Added three bonus questions that uses [NLTK](http://www.nltk.org/) sentiment analysis to contribute to the survey score.
 * Grab and read different types of quotes from [BrainyQuote](https://www.brainyquote.com/)
   * A few popular categories of quotes include positive, motivational, inspirational, family, love, and positive.
-* Give advice and ideas for activities
+* Give advice and ideas for activities to improve mood
   * Examples include:
-    * _Listen to music that makes you feel good._
+    * *Listen to music that makes you feel good.*
-    * _Take note of all the small things you've accomplished today._
+    * *Take note of all the small things you've accomplished today.*
+* Listen to a collection of uplifting & powerful poems
 * Recommend therapists nearby using [Google Places API](https://developers.google.com/places/) by providing contact information, current availability, and open hours
   * Will find nearby available therapists, and if there are no open therapists nearby, will default to all nearby therapist places (open or closed)
 * [National Suicide Prevention Lifeline](https://suicidepreventionlifeline.org/)